Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: Conclusion

 \section{Conclusion}

-Our detection focuses on profiling ransomware-specific API behaviors, including repetitive API invocations related to file systems and encryption.
-Our two-step detection solution leverages API usage consistency and contrast API usage is new and has shown to be promising in identifying ransomware with low false positives.
-We also reported new insights from our in-depth API case studies and the evaluation of commercial defenses, which previously have not been reported in the literature.
+Development of deployable ransomware protection is crucial for future research.
+Our work focuses on discussing the deployability of existing solutions and providing insights on API detections based on ransomware behaviors profiling.
+We also report new insights from our in-depth API case studies and the evaluation of commercial defenses, which previously have not been reported in the literature.
 Ongoing work is focused on addressing overhead-related deployment challenges.

+\begin{acks} This work has been supported by the Office of Naval Research under Grant N00014-22-1-2057. \end{acks}